Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Master Reports
-     - COUNTER reports that contain additional filters and breakdowns beyond those included in the Standard Views.
+     - An older term for COUNTER reports.
      -

    * - Metadata